nikbhintade/across-indexer-envio/README.md

     -   [x] `FundDeposited` handler
     -   [ ] `FilledV3Relay` handler
     -   [ ] `V3FundsDeposited` handler
+    -   [x] Modify exsiting handlers for managing past data gracefully
 -   [ ] Price API integration
 -   [ ] Prices for past events
 -   [ ] Write tests for the indexer
     -   [x] `FilledRelay` tests
     -   [x] `FundsDeposited` tests
+    -   [x] Past event handling tests
 -   [x] Update `config.yaml` with Spoke Pool address for each network
 -   [ ] Find RPC for Lens & Redstone and check if indexing works
 -   [ ] Dashboard

+The assumption at the start of writing this indexer was that the FundsDeposited event would be emitted first, followed by the FilledRelay event.
+However, this logic doesn't work when indexing past data, as multiple chains and events are being indexed simultaneously, and they don't arrive in that order.
+Therefore, modifications were needed afterward to handle it accordingly.

 ## Dashboard